 ACC will explore opportunities to sell its Pinnacle Campus building and the nine acres it sits on in Southwest Austin.
 During its regular meeting Monday, April 1, the ACC Board of Trustees approved a resolution declaring the building as surplus property and authorizing the college to post the building for sale.
 The property sits on approximately 58 acres near the Y in Oak Hill in Southwest Austin.
 The remaining 49 acres, current green space, would not be available for purchase.
 Read more.

 Summer classes have been rescheduled to nearby campuses.
 Updated schedules are available at austincc.edu/summer.
 The effort to relocate Pinnacle faculty and staff to nearby campuses is progressing ahead of schedule.
 Most will receive either their first or second choice for relocation.
 Communications regarding assignments will be coming soon from the appropriate area lead.
-For example, student services staff will receive notification from Dr. Virginia Fraire, Vice President of Student Services, and faculty will receive notification from Mike Midgley, Vice President of Instruction.
+For example, student services staff will receive notification from Dr. Virginia Fraire, Vice Chancellor of Student Services, and faculty will receive notification from Mike Midgley, Vice Chancellor of Instruction.

 These transitions will occur over the summer with a goal of completing all moves by July 31, 2018.
 The offices of Facilities and Construction and Safety and Operations will coordinate the moves.